aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 15. You have successfully deployed the infrastructure needed to run ParallelCluster in an isolated environment and launched a sample cluster that has Active Directory integration.
 16. You can now login to each node using Systems Manager

     a.
-Navigate to EC2->Instances and, for example, select the box next to instance named ParallelClusterAdminNode.
+Navigate to EC2->Instances and, for example, select the box next to instance named Head Node.
 Then select Connect.

     ![](images/EC2-Connect-AD.PNG)